Kainmueller-Lab/aggrigator_experiments/README.md

 # Aggrigator Experiments 🐊

-TODO: Add a description of the project here incl link to prublication.
+TODO: Add a description of the project here incl link to publication.

+TODO: Explain how to "pip install aggrigator"

 ## Installation